Extend DHCP Pools code to allow using different subnets

 It's the same method I apply when I try avoid doing network filtering on the l3-switches or the servers...it's centralized on the firewall.

-Updated by Kill Bill about 5 years ago
+Updated by Kill Bill over 5 years ago

 @david: This functionality has been done at least 3 times by pfSense user (marcelloc), the code never got merged, so all that work went down the drain repeatedly.
 To conclude: this feature won't ever happen, there certainly must be some phobia wrt using pfSense as a DHCP server.
 All the details here: https://forum.pfsense.org/index.php?topic=65736.90